-We can be our own worst critic, and we can also be our own worst enemy when it comes to any type of progression.
+We can be our own worst critics, and we can also be our own worst enemies when it comes to any type of progression.

 Self-Sabotage comes in many forms.
 Sometimes it’s procrastinating on a very important project, or self-medicating with drugs, or eating copious amounts of junk food.